The ultimate goal of creating a case study is to develop a feasible action that can solve the problem it raised.

 - Requires additional human resources to manage and collect installment payments

-- The payment scheme requires time to gain returns due to periodic flow of funds
+- The payment scheme requires time to gain returns due to the periodic flow of funds

 - Requires a careful creation of guidelines and terms and conditions to ensure smooth facilitation of the installment payment scheme